 Prerequisites.
-Social Science major; senior standing or second semester junior; consultation with advisor; permission of instructor; ENG 312; writing intensive course in area concentration.
+Social Science or Social Studies major; senior standing or permission of Instructor; must have completed 80 percent of history concentration; ENG 312 and the writing intensive course in area concentration.
 (HIS 309, HIS 320, HIS 335, HIS 340).
+IS 320A Detroit and the Contemporary Urban Crisis recommended.

 Senior research seminar for social science majors with history and political science concentrations.
 In depth research and writing on a history or political science topic related to Detroit.